IgniteUI/indigo-design-docfx/en/components/line-chart.md

 # Line Chart

  A Line Chart is a type of category line graph that shows the continuous data values represented by points connected by straight line segments of one or more quantities over a period of time.
 It’s often used to show trends and perform comparative analysis.
-The Y-Axis (labels on left side) show a numeric value, while the X-Axis (bottom labels) show a time-series or comparison category.
+The Y-Axis (labels on the left side) shows numeric values, while the X-Axis (labels at the bottom) shows a time-series or comparison category.
 You can include one or more data sets to compare, which would render as multiple lines in the chart.
 The Line Chart is identical to the Spline Chart in all aspects except that the line connecting data points does not have spline interpolation and smoothing for improved presentation of data.

 ## Line Chart Demo